 \subsubsection{Dirac distribution}

 We can choose the distribution of the random matrix $\bm{\Gamma}$ as a Dirac distribution concentrated on a well chosen orthogonal matrix $\bm{\gamma}$.
-This matrix is chosen when the basis is known or if it is considered that the basis can be efficiently estimated from the observed code outputs.
-Motivated by remark below \Cref{eq::decompBH}, the matrix $\bm{\gamma}$ can be computed using the singular value decomposition (SVD) of the code outputs.
+This matrix is chosen when the basis is known a priori or if the basis can be efficiently estimated from the observed code outputs.
+Motivated by the remark below \Cref{eq::decompBH}, the matrix $\bm{\gamma}$ can be computed using the singular value decomposition (SVD) of the code outputs.